Haislich/AudioLM/docs/notes.md

 A solution is to map the natural signals to a compact, discrete representation space, where the representations can be modeled using autoregressive Transformers.

 ## Model

+### Components

+We consider a single channel audio sequence $x\in\mathbb{R}^T$, which is processed by the following three components of the AudioLM
+framework:

+- **Tokenizer model** : this component takes as input the audio and maps into a sequence of discrete tokens.
+Such sequence is two to three orders of magnitue smaller than the original size ($T$, dimension of $x$).
+- **Decoder only Transformer LM**: this component operates on discrete tokens reulting from the tokenizer model.
+At inference time predicts the next token based on the previos.
+- **Detokenizer model**: this maps the sequence of predicted tokens back to audio.

+### Tradeoffs of discrete audio representations

+While we want to reconstruct audio waverforms ar high-quality, we also want to obtain a compact representation that captures long-term dependencies.
+This are in fact conflicting requirements.
+To reconcile them we need both semantic tokens and sintactic tokens.
+The semantic tokens enable a compact representation with long term coherence, while the sintactic tokens enable high-audio quality.

+### Hierarchical modeling of semantic and acoustic token

+The AudioLM framework adopts a hierarchical approach to modeling, where semantic tokens are modeled first for the entire sequence, and then these semantic tokens are used as conditioning to predict the acoustic tokens.

+- **Semantic modeling**: The first stage models the autoregressive prediction of semantic tokens to capture longterm temporal structure.
+- **Coarse acoustic modeling**: In the second stage of the AudioLM framework, the focus is on predicting acoustic tokens from the coarse quantizers of the SoundStream model.
+The acoustic tokens are conditioned (?) on the semantic tokens obtained from the first stage of the framework.
+Due to residual quantization in the SoundStream model, the acoustic tokens exhibit a hierarchical structure.
+We rely on the simple approach of flattening the acoustic tokens in a row-major order to handle their hierarchical structure.